 Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

-Gita 17: Yoga Threefold Faith, Sattvic
+Gita 17: Yoga of the Threefold Faith, Sattvic

 Shraddha Traya Vibhaga, Yoga of the Threefold Faith, Bhagavad Gita Chapter 17